 5. Is this too good to be true?

 Your mom was right: information that sounds too good to be true often uses generic or flowery language to cover factual inconsistencies.
-For example, Crest found trouble after claiming more than 80 percent of dentists recommended their brand.
+For example, Colgate found trouble after claiming more than 80 percent of dentists recommended their brand.
 What they failed to include was that those dentists recommended Colgate along with other brands.